geoserver/geoserver/doc/en/user/source/rest/api/masterpassword.rst

      - 403
    * - PUT without administrative privileges
      - 405
-   * - PUT with the wrong current master password
+   * - PUT with the wrong current keystore password
      - 422
-   * - PUT with a new master password rejected by the password policy
+   * - PUT with a new keystore password rejected by the password policy
      - 422